 The troop 39 song is a way that the troop shows its spirit and unity.
 Many troops do not have songs, we sing ours coming home from every trip and its an unofficial requirement to get your first rank to know the song.

 Capture the Flag is a traditional outdoor sport played by the Troop 39 scouts on camping trips and during scout meetings.
-Scouts are in two teams each have a flag (or other marker) and the objective is to capture the other team’s flag, located at the team’s “base,” and bring it safely back to their own base.
-Enemy players can be “tagged” by players in their home territory; these players are then out of the game, members of the opposite team, or “in jail”.
-(One variation of the game includes a “jail” area in addition to the flag on each team’s territory.)
+Scouts are in two teams each have a flag (or other marker) and the objective is to capture the other team’s flag, located at the team’s “base,” and bring it safely back to their … Read more#86 Capture the flag

 Last Scout meeting of the school year for Troop 39 is a family picnic in Chapel Hill.
 All of the scouts and family join to celebrate the scout and family achievements and family services provided by Troop council and adult leaders for the years.